 The narrative is too compressed.
-Unlike Berserk (1997), this is just a digest version of the comic, albeit in good cinematic style.
-The level of gore is at least as high as in the TV series.
+Unlike the 1997 series, this is just a digest version of the comic, albeit in good cinematic style.
 The film, like the TV series, elides the rape of Guts.
-Here it’s a low-frame-rate fever dream that only readers of the comic will understand.
+Here it’s a low-frame-rate fever dream that only readers of the comic are expected to understand.

 References here: Berserk (2016).